frederic-perez/AmE-dictionary/data/dictionary.md

 __jackrabbit<sup>1</sup>__ _n_ :two: /JAK-rab-it/ [:scroll: The word jackrabbit is a misnomer.
 A jackrabbit is a hare, not a rabbit.
 It is called a jackrabbit because of its long ears, as if those of a jackass.
 The metaphorical use is from a jackrabbit’s sudden movement.
 This has given us the slang “jackrabbit start” meaning a start in which a person accelerates very quickly as a traffic light turns green, maybe even before the light has turned.]
 Any of various hares having long ears and very long hind legs.
 __jackrabbit<sup>2</sup>__ _v intr_ To move or begin to move very quickly.
 __jackrabbit<sup>3</sup>__ _adj_ Moving or beginning to move very quickly.
+__jacks__ _n_ _functioning as singular_ A game in which jackstones are thrown and picked up in various groups between bounces of a small rubber ball. _Syn_ knucklebones, jackstones
 __Jacob’s ladder__ _n_
 __Jacquerie__ _n_
 __Jacques__ _n_ :four::hammer: _The onslaught of the Jacques._